Ability Centre, Carmondean, Livingston EH54 8PT

 A well-established local third sector organisation offering a range of services to support unpaid carers, young carers and people with disabilities in West Lothian.

-Provide information, advice and support to unpaid carers and young carers (aged 8-18) supporting a family member, friend or neighbour due to illness, disability, frailty, mental ill health and addiction, and information, advice and support to people with a physical or learning disability.
+Carers of West Lothian provide information, advice and support to unpaid carers and young carers (aged 8-18) supporting a family member, friend or neighbour due to illness, disability, frailty, mental ill health and addiction, and information, advice and support to people with a physical or learning disability.

 Support staff can provide emotional and practical support as well as a listening ear and signpost to other organisations.